datahappy1/dummy_file_generator/README.md

 ### - How to generate a .txt flat file:
 Let's say you need to generate a dummy .txt flat file containing 3 columns for Names, Dates and IDs with specific column lengths defined.
-The project element in your config.json would need to be setup like:
+The "project" JSON object in your config.json would need to be setup like:

     {
       "project_name":"dummy1",